dbarac/cbmir/data/README.md

-directory for storing the numpy image arrays and pandas dataframes with image metadata, etc.
+directory for storing the numpy image arrays, pandas dataframes with image metadata, etc.